cjkvi/HanaMinAFDKO/README.md

 There are currently three font families.

-1. Regular Hanazono Mincho Series
+1. Regular Hanazono Mincho Series (HanaMin)
   - HanaMinA :: This mainly covers BMP Ideographs.
   - HanaMinB :: This mainly covers Extension B Ideographs.
   - HanaMinC :: This mainly covers Extension C to up and SIP Compatibility Ideographs.
+  - HanaMinI :: This mainly covers IDS fglyphs (via GSUB 'ccmp' feature).
   - HanaMin.sfont :: This is CFR (Composite Font Representation) of above fonts.

-2. Extended Hanazono Mincho Series
+2. Extended Hanazono Mincho Series (HanaMinEx)
-  - HanaMinUX :: This mainly covers URO Ideographs.
+  - HanaMinExA1 :: This mainly covers URO Ideographs.
-  - HanaMinAX :: This mainly covers Ideographs Extension A and various other characters.
+  - HanaMinExA2 :: This mainly covers Ideographs Extension A and various other characters.
-  - HanaMinBX :: This mainly covers Ideographs Extension B
+  - HanaMinExB :: This mainly covers Ideographs Extension B
-  - HanaMinCX :: This mainly covers Extension C to up and SIP Compatibility Ideographs.
+  - HanaMinExC :: This mainly covers Extension C to up and SIP Compatibility Ideographs.
-  - HanaMinX.sfont :: This is CFR (Composite Font Representation) of above fonts.
+  - HanaMinEX.sfont :: This is CFR (Composite Font Representation) of above fonts.

-Extended version includes `uXXXX-var-YYY` and `uXXXX-itaiji-YYY` variations as GSUB features.
+Extended version includes `uXXXX-var-YYY` and `uXXXX-itaiji-YYY` variations as GSUB 'salt' and 'trad' features.

 ## Sample Screenshot